scmgithub/mascot_race/README.md

 - var Smaller---> determines the two smallest values
 - var Smallest---> determines the smallest value
 - var raceDistance ---> the given variable length of the race (20 meters)
-- var race---->function that determines the current race distance
 - var lowest---->funtion that determines if there is a winner (or tie) by comparing var race=function()